Keeping your white/light colored persian's face clean

 Hair can act like a wick, drawing the tears out of the eye.
 This can be corrected by removing the offending hair.
 In some cases, tear overflow may be due to excessive tear formation caused by irritation of the eye by a particle of something in the eye, an allergy, or an abnormal eyelid or eyelash which turns inward and rubs against the surface of the eye.
 Inflammation or ulcers of the surface of the eye (cornea), or inflammation of the duct system is also a cause.
 These conditions, which are often painful, need to be seen immediately by your veterinarian.

 Since the tear accumulation on the facial hair can also lead to matting of the hair, skin irritation and possible infection, you must keep this area clean.
-Trimming the hair below the eye will help.
+Trimming the hair below the eye with curved blunt end scissors (I got mine at a beauty store) will help.
 Clean the area and remove any accumulated material or crusts.

 Once the cat is stain-free, you need to simply maintain.
 A daily face wash with a warm washcloth with baby shampoo should do it.
 Rub dry.
 Get your container of equal amounts of Cornstarch and Boracic Acid Powder and pat gently onto the hair being extremely careful not to get any into the eyes or the mouth.
 The powder mixture will bleach the white whilst absorbing the stains.

-Don't get into the constant peroxide habit..it will dry the hair shaft out, make it brittle and make it MORE absorbent.
+Don't use peroxide..it will dry the hair shaft out, make it brittle and make it MORE absorbent.

 Remember, the key to success here is DEDICATION!!!